alukin/EasyCrypt/README.md

 * ___main___: latest stable version
 * ___develop___: latest development version
-* ___feature/FETURE_NAME___ - new feature development to be merged with develop branch when complete anches contain code supposed to be merget to develop branch
+* ___feature/FETURE_NAME___ - new feature development to be merged with develop branch when complete

 ### Contribution guidelines ###